slcp/next-js-learning/notes.md

   - SST comes with a high level construct using open-next to deploy a Next app into AWS Lambda with Cloudfront etc.
     - A warmer lambda can be deployed
     - An image optimisation lambda can be deployed
-  - App deploys but there is no modal when using incremental routes, when running locally the modal presents but in AWS is just loads the page.
+  - App deploys but there intercepted routes does not appear to work, when running locally these work as expected in AWS is just loads the page.
+Incremental loading looks like it has the same issue, this makes senses given that lambda can only return one response and not a multiple or a stream.
+Is this something open-next can/are looking to support?
 - Deploying with CDK to Fargate
   - Running the app locally in a Docker image does supports intercepted routes and streaming html
   - Running app in Fargate does supports intercepted routes and streaming html